 You will shine a little brighter for having been through the darkness.

 And if you let Him, God will strengthen you along the way.
-And with each new corner you turn…
+And guide you through each new corner you turn…

-You can look back at all the winding roads of your life and remember, realize, and recognize your strength.
+You can look back at all the winding roads of your life, and the darkness that drowned you, and remember, realize, and recognize you survived.

-“This too, shall pass” may be a whisper in your weary mind.
-Yet in that phrase, may you truly see it’s meaning…
+“This too shall pass” may be a whisper in your weary mind.
+A cliche that feels irritating and offensive.
+It did to me too.
+Yet in that phrase, may you truly understand the very depths of its meaning…

 And may it empower you to go on.